 A Closer Examination of Capping Sectors or Proportion of Stock in an Index

-Our investigation lands us on a comparison between two indices – one which has a capping and the other which doesn’t have a capping.
+Our investigation lands us on a comparison between two indices.
+One of these have a capping and the other doesn’t have a capping.

 - Nifty 100 Index

 The Nifty 100 does not have any capping while the Nifty 100 Equal Weight Index has a capping.
 The Nifty 100 Equal Weight Index constituents (companies) are allocated a fixed equal weight at each re-balancing.

 To see if capping or no-capping makes a difference in the returns, we populated their performance.
 For the Nifty 100 Index and the Nifty 100 Equal Weight Index, I used common base of 100.
 The examination period was from August 2013 until May 2019 – a period of almost 6 years.

 We see that on an overall basis, the Nifty 100 Equal Weight Index performed better than the Nifty 100 Index most of the time.
 However, in the last two months (April & May), the Nifty 100 Index piped the Nifty 100 Equal Weight Index.
 The plausible reason for this is the sudden growth in large cap funds over the last 2 months.

 Overall, the Nifty 100 Equal Weight has seen better times when the midcaps were doing well.
 This is because this index gives an equal weight to the beyond top 50 companies (ranked 51 to 100) while the Nifty 100 Index which gives a much lower weight to the 51 to 100 ranked companies.